shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “I’m going to be testing you, very soon.
 Testing you to see if you’re ready to plan, ready to act, ready to *lead*.”

-Lemilay and Wryonin exchanged a glance.
+Lemilay and Wryonin exchanged glances.
 “Is this going to determine who becomes the next chief?”

 “Yes, Lemilay, it’s very likely.”